slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On meetings

 <!--
-+ naval@x -- If you want the meeting, make it an offer, not an ask.
+> *"If you want the meeting, make it an offer, not an ask."  -- naval@x*
 + Jeff Bezos: the most senior person at a meeting should speak last (superb leadership advice) -->